HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/day4/3-collaborating-with-github.md

 ###Forking a Repo

 To fork a repo, visit its GitHub page and click the Fork button.
+This will create a copy of the repo under your account on Github.

 ![](http://f.cl.ly/items/0d2K0n2l1M131S170j3v/Bootcamp-Fork.png).

 Now visit your own GitHub page, click on the Repositories tab, and you'll see you have your own copy!

 ###Cloning your fork locally

 To work on your forked copy, you'll need to get it on your local machine.
 That's where cloning comes in.
+Cloning is the process of

 1. From your forked copy on GitHub.com, find and copy the SSH clone URL
 ![](http://f.cl.ly/items/3s1A0d0s0u2R3r3o0G2R/Screen%20Shot%202014-02-06%20at%202.44.44%20PM.png)